Now we know who the seven winners are who will represent the seven faculties of TU Graz this academic year:

 ... our faces represent TU Graz online and offline for one year?

-... our faces take part in professional photo shoots?
+... our faces take part in professional photo and film shootings?

 ... our faces will receive City of Graz vouchers and TU Graz promotional articles as a small thank-you?

-... there will be another chance to be a face of TU Graz soon?
+... there will be another chance to be the face of TU Graz soon?

 Communications and Marketing